watertowndev/kvsmdp/README.md

 Output files are overwritten if they exist.

 ## License
-This application and library is MIT licensed.
+This application and library is licensed under a BSD license.
 See LICENSE.md for details.

 ## Roadmap
 Some of the things that need to be done soon.